Is Mnangagwa the most unpopular Zimbabwe leader since independence?

 What is anyone to expect from an individual who usurped power without actually the constitutional support of the party's rank and file?

-Besides, even ZANU PF grassroots supporters are amongst the half the population living in extreme poverty.
+Besides, even Zanu-PF grassroots supporters are among half the population living in extreme poverty.

 In fact, as Mnangagwa's strongholds are predominantly rural – the majority of those suffering and enduring untold impoverishment in Zimbabwe are his own party members.

-Yet, he and his cronies are some of the wealthiest moguls in the country - living in obscene opulence, flying around in a US$54 million presidential jet, and owning large tracts of land.
+Yet, he and his cronies are some of the wealthiest moguls in the country – living in obscene luxury, flying around in a US$54 million presidential jet, and owning large tracts of land.

-The only thing the ZANU PF regime is known for is its insatiable greedy for looting our natural resources for their own enrichment - with very little going into national development.

 In spite of Mnangagwa always accusing the opposition of failing to maintain the urban areas they lead – his own local authorities, in rural areas, do not even have any roads of which to speak.